AleMac17/BaSP-M2023/README.md

 ## Week 05
 I completed a JavaScript practice in which I worked with a variety of concepts, including the use of variables, strings, arrays, if-else statements, for loops, and functions.
 I used variables to store values and perform operations with them, strings to manipulate text, and arrays to organize data into lists.
 I also employed if-else statements to make decisions based on specific conditions, and for loops to iterate over arrays or perform repetitive tasks.
 Additionally, I implemented functions to encapsulate reusable and modular code, which allowed me to learn how to optimize and organize my code efficiently.
 It was a valuable practice that familiarized me with these essential JavaScript concepts and enabled me to apply them in creating functional and dynamic programs.

+## Week 06
+During this week, we applied JavaScript to validate a login form and a registration form, using tools such as if, for, and creating small functions that perform individual tasks.
+Within these validations, we also applied the use of the DOM both to retrieve the values of the inputs and to inject HTML and CSS to display errors.
 ## Authors
 Alejandro Maciá